 There are many ways to avoid roadblocks so that your journey as a leader is smooth.

-By focusing on increasing your emotional intelligence in the workplace, which includes investing in emotional intelligence training for leaders, you are taking a critical step toward building stronger relationships, communicating more effectively and resolving any conflict peacefully.
+By focusing on increasing your emotional intelligence in the workplace, which includes investing in executive mentoring and emotional intelligence training for leaders, you are taking a critical step toward building stronger relationships, communicating more effectively and resolving any conflict peacefully.

 Leading with emotional intelligence also contributes to your team’s motivation and engagement.
 When employees feel valued and supported, they are more productive and successful.